Emmanuelkimutai/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 A function that frees a list
 A function that frees a list and sets head to NULL
-A function that deletes the head node of a linked list and returns the head nodes data
+A function that deletes the head node of a linked list and returns the head nodes data A function that returns the nth node of a linked list